 The rankings are weighted as follows:

 STUDENTS/CLASSES (20% of final score)

-Maclean’s collects data on the suc cess of the student body at winning national academic awards (10 per cent) over the previous five years.
-The list covers more than 40 fellowship and prize programs, encompassing 15,543 individual awards.
+Maclean’s collects data on the success of the student body at winning national academic awards (weighted 10 per cent) over the previous five years.
+The list covers 38 fellowship and prize programs, encompassing nearly 16,000 individual awards.
 The count includes such prestigious awards as the Rhodes Scholarships, the Fulbright awards, as well as scholarships from professional associations and the three federal granting agencies.
 Each university’s total of student awards is divided by its number of full-time students, yielding a count of awards relative to each institution’s size.
-Maclean’s also measures the number of sucfull- time-equivalent students per full-time faculty member (10 per cent).
+Maclean’s also measures the number of full-time-equivalent students per full-time faculty member (10 per cent).
 This student/ faculty ratio includes all students, graduate as well as undergrads.

 This section examines the amount of money available for current expenses per weighted full-time-equivalent student (six per cent).
 Students are weighted according to their level of study—bachelor, master’s or doctorate—and their program of study.
-This year, Maclean’s introduces a new indicator to broaden the scope of the research picture: total research dollars (six per cent).
-This figure, calculated relative to the size of each institution’s full-time faculty, includes income from sponsored research, such as grants and contracts, federal, provincial and foreign government funding, as well as funding from non-governmental organizations
+To broaden the scope of the research picture, Maclean’s also measures total research dollars (six per cent).
+This figure, calculated relative to the size of each institution’s fulltime faculty, includes income from sponsored research, such as grants and contracts, federal, provincial and foreign government funding, as well as funding from non-governmental organizations.

 STUDENT SUPPORT (13%)